-You should not use chenodiol if you are allergic to it, if you are pregnant, or if you have liver disease, cirrhosis, or certain conditions that cause an obstruction in your digestive system.
+You should not use chenodiol if you are allergic to it, or if:

-To make sure you can safely use chenodiol, tell your doctor if you have a history of liver problems or jaundice.
+To make sure chenodiol is safe for you, tell your doctor if you have a history of liver problems or jaundice.

-It is not known whether chenodiol passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether chenodiol passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I take chenodiol?